mbrcknl/await-remote-artifacts/README.md

 A GitHub action to wait for named artifacts to become available in another workflow, and to optionally download them in the current workflow.
-Downloaded artifacts are saved as zip files in the nominated directory.
+Downloaded artifacts are unpacked into the nominated directory.

 This can be useful when one workflow issues a `repository_dispatch`